-In the past, it was not as easy to get this information for free.
+In the past, it was harder to get that information for free.
 You had to purchase reports or qualify based on certain activity based on the credit report (such as being denied for a loan based on your score).
-Some states required that residents periodically be entitled to a free report, but federal law now makes it nationwide.
+Some states required that residents periodically be entitled to a free report, but federal law makes it official nationwide.

-The nation’s credit reporting agencies have teamed up and built a website that you should use to get your free credit report.
-The site is www.annualcreditreport.com.
-Once there, you'll answer a series of questions, and you can choose which reports to view.
-You can also call 877-322-8228 and request a copy of your credit reports by phone.
+Once there, answer a series of questions to verify your identity, and select which reports to view.
+You can also call 877-322-8228 to request a copy of your credit reports by phone.